 The Company identified the deliverables under the arrangement as the license, the research necessary to identify the development candidate, and participation on the JRC.
 The Company determined that the exclusive license granted to Sanofi did not have standalone value from the research to be performed to identify the vaccine development candidate.
 As a result, each upfront and milestone consideration was allocated to the combined unit of account comprising the license and research services, and is being recognized over the estimated development period using a proportional performance method.
 The consideration allocated to participation on the JRC was not material.
-The Company recognized \$2.1 million and \$2.1 million of revenue during the years ended December 31, 2014 and 2015, respectively.
+The Company recognized \$2.1 million of revenue during each of the years ended December 31, 2014 and 2015, and \$0.5 million and \$0.1 million during the three months ended March 31, 2015 and 2016, respectively.